cloud-native-toolkit/software-everywhere/.github/ISSUE_TEMPLATE/issue-bug-report-on-ascent-tool.md

 ---
-name: Issue/Bug report on Ascent tool
+name: Issue/Bug report on Techzone Accelerator Toolkit Builder Tool
-about: Report an issue/bug in the Ascent tool to help us improve
+about: Report an issue/bug in the tool to help us improve
 title: 'Issue on Ascent: {issue}'
 labels: ascent
 assignees: NoeSamaille